valeIT/valeIT.github.io/_posts/2019-12-05-star-wars-jedi-fallen-order-first-impression.md

 ## Conclusion

 Hugely recommended game for any Star Wars fan.
-Not really much point getting it if you're not a fan of the franchise since it doesn't really add much to the genre apart being in the Star Wars universe.
+Not really much point getting it if you're not a fan of the franchise since it doesn't really add much to the genre apart being set in the Star Wars universe.